collindaloisio/mlb-pitch-data/readme.md

      1. Run ./cqlsh in the cassandra bin
      2. In cqlsh say:
         CREATE KEYSPACE pitch_test with replication = {'class': 'SimpleStrategy', 'replication_factor' :1};
-     3. Go to cassandra.py and uncomment lines 20-22 and 27-30
+     3. Go to cassandra.py and uncomment lines 20-23 and 27-29
         This will create your table and insert some data feel free to use another inningfile
-     4. Re-comment lines 20-22 and 27-30 becasue the table has already been created
+     4. Re-comment lines 20-23 and 27-29 becasue the table has already been created

+creatTable now takes a file name, if you want to iterate across all files in local use this code in main:

+     for files in os.listdir(settings.localDir):
+     if files.endswith('.xml'):
+         cassandra.createTable(files)
+     else:
+         continue

 ###Gitignore Stuff
 Add a personalmain.py to mlb/ to do local test.
 Git will ignore this file